ZohaibShafiq3742/Disease-Prediction-System/README.md

 🩺 Disease Prediction System (NLP + Machine Learning)

-This repository contains a semester project focused on predicting diseases from textual symptom descriptions using NLP, classical preprocessing, and multiple embedding-based machine learning models.
+This repository contains a semester project focused on predicting diseases from user-provided symptom descriptions using Natural Language Processing (NLP).
-The system also includes a fully functional GUI interface for real-time symptom input and disease prediction.
+Symptoms are analyzed using multiple embedding methods and machine learning models to generate accurate disease predictions.

 📘 Project Overview
-🎯 Objective
+Objective

-Build an intelligent system that predicts the most probable disease based on user-entered symptoms, using machine learning and biomedical language models.
+Predict probable diseases—based on raw textual symptom descriptions—by leveraging NLP and machine learning techniques on a medical symptom–disease dataset.

-🧩 Approach
+Approach

-The project pipeline integrates:
+The project applies:

-Robust data preprocessing

-Text normalization & cleaning

-Feature engineering

-Vectorization using:

-BioBERT embeddings

-Word2Vec

-FastText

-GloVe

-TF-IDF

-Multiple trained ML models including:

-Neural Networks

-Hybrid embeddings + dense layers

-The final system is deployed with an intuitive graphical interface to demonstrate real-time disease prediction.
+Classical NLP preprocessing,

+Vectorization with domain-specific and general embeddings,

+Neural network–based classification models to infer disease labels from symptom text.

 🧠 Models & Embeddings Implemented
-BioBERT-based Embeddings
+BioBERT-Based Embeddings

-Domain-specific biomedical language model.
+Biomedical variant of BERT trained on PubMed.

-Highly effective for capturing medical terminology.
+High-quality representations for medical terminology.

-Used as a powerful baseline for comparison.
+Integrated into the symptom-vectorization pipeline.

 Word2Vec

-Semantic word embedding.

-Captures contextual relationships between symptoms.
+Learns semantic relationships between symptoms.

+Provides dense numerical vectors for classification.

 FastText

-Subword-aware embedding.

-Performs well with rare or misspelled symptoms.
+Handles misspellings and rare medical terms through subword modeling.

+Produces robust embeddings for NLP tasks.

 GloVe

-Global co-occurrence approach.
+Embedding approach based on global co-occurrence.

-Lightweight and effective for structured symptom text.
+Lightweight and efficient for structured symptom data.

 Neural Network Classifier

-Used as a general baseline.
+Used to compare embedding effectiveness.

 Fully included in the repository.